 Let’s say that you, like many British gamblers, have a lucky number that you will constantly bet on.
-We saw the odds of Roulette bets of this kind for one round, but what are the chances that you guess the correct spot five consecutive times.
+We saw the odds of Roulette bets of this kind for one round, but what are the chances that you guessed the correct spot five consecutive times?

 Note that you could even change the number from one round to another since they are independent in their outcomes.
 More simply put, we are working out your odds of having five successful rounds consecutively.

-In fact, instead of the odds in Roulette for hitting a single number 5 times, we are asking about hitting a spot in one round and in the second and in the third, and so on.
+In fact, instead of the odds in Roulette for hitting a single number 5 times, we are asking about hitting a spot in one round, the second, the third, and so on.

 1/37∙1/37∙1/37∙1/37∙1/37=1/37^5 =1/69343957≈0.00000001 or 0.000001%